Daysip5272/About-Me/README.md

 #Daysi Patino
 ---
-_Studen_
+_Student_
 ####**High School of Telecommunication Arts and Technology**
 daysip5272@hstat.org
-Im Daysi I am 15 years old and im a sophomore in high school.
-Right now im helping out in the college office and im getting to find out what college I want to go.
+Im Daysi I am a 15 year sophomore in high school.
+I'm currently helping out in the college office and im getting to find out what college I want to go.
 _Schedule_
 1: Software Engineering
 2: Serves